Dear reader of ADxS.org, please excuse the disruption.

 In addition, a measurement of the morning cortisol awakening response (CAR) could provide information about the state of the HPA axis.
 The CAR is a persistent increase in cortisol levels that occurs 20 to 40 minutes after waking up.

 This could possibly be the result of a long-term stress reaction.
-The third phase of stress development (resistance phase) is typically characterized by a collapse of basal cortisol levels.
+The third stress development phase (resistance phase) is typically characterized by a collapse of basal cortisol levels.
 The fourth phase (exhaustion phase) is then characterized by a breakdown of the neurotransmitter systems.
 More on this at Resistance phase In the section The stress response chain / stress phases of the article The human stress system - the basics of stress.

 4.4.1.2.
 Measurement of the phasic cortisol response to psychological stressors